FasterSpeeding/Tanjun/docs/usage.md

     await ctx.create_followup("finished the thing", ephemeral=True)  # private response
 ```

-Ephemeral responses are a slash command and context menus exclusive response
+Ephemeral responses are a slash command and context menus exclusive feature which
-feature that marks it as private (so that only the command author can see it)
+marks a response as private (so that only the command author can see it) and
-and temporary.
-A response can be marked as ephemeral by either passing
+temporary.
+A response can be marked as ephemeral by either passing `ephemeral=True`
-`ephemeral=True` to
-[AppCommandContext.create_initial_response][tanjun.abc.AppCommandContext.create_initial_response]
+to [AppCommandContext.create_initial_response][tanjun.abc.AppCommandContext.create_initial_response]
 (when initially responding to the slash command) or
 [AppCommandContext.create_followup][tanjun.abc.AppCommandContext.create_followup]
 (for followup responses).
 Alternatively, an ephemeral default can either be set on a client level
-([Client.set_ephemeral_default][tanjun.clients.Client.set_ephemeral_default]),
+(using [Client.set_ephemeral_default][tanjun.clients.Client.set_ephemeral_default]),
-component level ([Component.set_ephemeral_default][tanjun.components.Component.set_ephemeral_default]),
+component level
+(using [Component.set_ephemeral_default][tanjun.components.Component.set_ephemeral_default]),
 or for a specific command (by passing `default_to_ephemeral=True` while
-creating a command) to have any relevant child application command responses
+creating a command) to have any relevant application command responses default
-default to ephemeral (including calls to [tanjun.abc.Context.respond][]).
+to ephemeral (including calls to [tanjun.abc.Context.respond][]).

 ### Deferrals